Please Read Carefully

 - to provide services and products to you

-- to market our services and products to you, including contacting you electronically (e.g. by phone, text or email for this purpose)
+- to contact you electronically (e.g. by phone, text or email)

 - to improve the services and products that we provide to you

-- to bill you and to collect money that you owe us, including authorising and processing credit card transactions
+- to bill you and to collect money that you owe us

 - to conduct research and statistical analysis (on an anonymised basis)